ddragoti/SitePoint-Mobile-Channel/Articles/MarkWong/BuildingSimpleRESTAPIForMobileApplications.md

 This creates a class that exposes the name, created date of the fish and if the data row is active or not.
 You can change the field type by referring [to the relevant documentation](https://docs.djangoproject.com/en/1.7/ref/models/fields/#field-types).

 Now add the fishes app to the `marine/settings.py` file to register it.
-Under `INSTALLED_APPS`, add `fishes` to the list.
-Run `python manage.py sql fishes` to get a preview of the database schema SQL that will run when we activate this app.
+Do this by under `INSTALLED_APPS`, adding `fishes` to the list.
+Run `python manage.py sql fishes` to see a preview of the database schema SQL that will run when we activate the app.

 ```sql
     BEGIN;